Effective January 5, 2022

 - Absences during the time will not count against the university’s attendance policy.

-(Note: A total of two weeks (10 days) is the maximum amount of Emergency Paid Leave that an employee may receive under this policy.)
+(Note: A total of eight (8) days or 64 hours is the maximum amount of Emergency Paid Leave that an employee may receive under this policy.)

 Employees who have COVID-19 absences in excess of approved Emergency Paid Leave

-If employees are not able to return to work after two weeks, any available vacation, sick or comp time accruals may be used to compensate employees for their additional time off.
+If employees are not able to return to work after eight (8) days, any available vacation, sick or comp time accruals may be used to compensate employees for their additional time off.
+Additionally, if applicable, FMLA will be coordinated with Emergency Paid Leave.

 How to request Emergency Paid Leave

-To request Emergency Paid Leave, an employee must complete a Request for Emergency Paid Leave form, and submit it to Denise Lofton, Interim Assistant Director of Benefits, at DLofton@MissouriState.edu.
+To request Emergency Paid Leave, an employee must complete a Request for Emergency Paid Leave form, and submit it to Denise Lofton, Senior Benefits Specialist, at DLofton@MissouriState.edu.
 Please note that the university reserves the right to require the submission of reasonable documentation (e.g., from a health care provider, health department, school, etc.) to substantiate the request for Emergency Paid Leave.
 If approved, Emergency Leave must be entered on your Leave Report or Timesheet.

 Requirements to return to work